Alaskan Man Sentenced To Jail For Killing A Black Bear And Her Cubs

-41-year-old Alaskan hunter Andrew Renner and his 18-year-old son Owen didn’t know they were being watched when they embarked on a hunting trip on a remote Alaskan island.
+Alaskan hunter Andrew Renner, 41, and his 18-year-old son Owen didn’t know they were being watched when they embarked on a hunting trip on a remote Alaskan island.
 Making their way through the dense forest using back country skis and carrying rifles, they thought they were the only ones around for miles.
-When they came across a black bear den they developed a sick plot to ruthless kill the sleeping mother and her two young cubs, according to CNN.
+When they came across a black bear den, they developed a sick plot to ruthlessly kill the sleeping mother and her two young cubs, according to CNN.

 Although the adult black bear hasn’t been bothering them, they decided she would make for good target practice.
 The pair fired at least two shots at the mother, killing her.
 Their gruesome actions didn’t stop there.
 The Renners were quickly distracted by the sound of shrieking nearby.
 After a few minutes they realized that the source of the sound were the bear’s two young cubs nearby.
 With little hesitation, the hunters shot both cubs at point blank range killing them.